pauldmccarthy/fsleyes/userdoc/ortho_lightbox_views.rst

 you can choose to have various properties between them linked or unlinked.

- - **Link overlay order** When this setting is selected, the overlay order (as controlled through the :ref:`overlay list panel <todo>`) will be the same across linked views.
+ - **Link overlay order** When this setting is selected, the overlay order (as controlled through the :ref:`overlay list panel
+   <ortho_lightbox_views_overlay_list>`) will be the same across linked
+   views.
 This setting is selected by default.

  - **Link location** When this setting is selected, the cursor location will